AlvinLindfors/earth-minecraft/README.md

 ### Creating a nation

-To create a nation you must specify upon three things:
+To create a nation you must decide upon three things:

 1. A name
-2. A banner design
+2. A banner
 3. An ideology

-Please note that the name and idology can change under certain conditions, the banner can not be changed unless two nations merge.
+Please note that while the name and ideology can be changed under certain conditions, the banner can not be changed.

+#### The Name

+You can name you nation whatever you want as long as the name

+* Contains only letters and no special characters (numbers are ok)
+* Isn't something offensive

 ```
   /trigger help
 ```